erikandersson96/portfolio-project-two/README.md

 ### Feature Testing

-* When I manually tested my game after I was satisfyed with the looks an everything, I noticed that there was some defects in my game that I had to fix.
+* When I tested my game after I was satisfyed with the looks an everything, I noticed that there was some defects in my game that I had to fix.
 I will list them underneath:

 * When I played the game I was able to register a click (on a color) even if I didn't press a specific color.
 The whole area for the colors `the div` was acting as a color press.
 So therfore I had to change my gameInterface event listener to not listen for my div element as before but to listen for `data-circle` that is representing each of the colors